nass15456/CTFs/N0PSctf/Jojo Chat 2.md

 3) Leave

-First we try to create an acount, the script will ask for a username with only alphanumeric chars and empty name is not allowed with a regex checking:
+First we try to create an account, the script will ask for a username with only alphanumeric characters and empty name is not allowed with a regex checking:

 ```python
     if not re.match("^[A-Za-z0-9]+$", name):